Tadeas155/Digital-electronics2/Labs/02 - leds/README.md

 | 1 | 0 | output |no | Output Low (Sink) |
 | 1 | 1 | output | no | Output High (Source) |

-2. Part of the C code listing with syntax highlighting, which blinks alternately with a pair of LEDs; let one LED is connected to port B and the other to port C:
+###### 2. Part of the C code listing with syntax highlighting, which blinks alternately with a pair of LEDs/ Let one LED is connected to port B and the other to port C:

 ```c
 int main(void)